Bernullys/curso_cs50_python/README.md

     #super().__init__() is a super class that can inheritance.

     #operator overloading

+    # Notes from Sololearn:
+        #Classes are created using the keyword class and an indented block, which contains class methods (methods are functions inside a class).
+        #When creating a class you are making an instance (object).
+        #The __init__ method is the most important method in a class.
+This is called when an instance of the class is created.
+The __init__ method is called the class constructor.
+        #All methods must have self as their first parameter, although it isn't explicity passed, Python adds the self argument to the list for you; you don't need to include it when you call the methods.
+Whiting a method definition, self refers to the instance calling the method.

     class Class_name:
         def __init__(self, param1, param2):                                             # .param1 and .param2 are attributes of this class